bibbycodes/tic-tac-toe/README.md

 ## Usage

 First, Clone this repo!
-Then Simply run the follwowing command in the command line:
+Then Simply run the following command in the command line:

 `ruby sample_script.rb`